Debt Consolidation Loan vs. Balance Transfer: What's the Difference?

 Applying for a balance transfer card is similar to applying for a debt consolidation loan.

-The best balance transfer cards are generally accessible to those with good credit.
+Evaluate your credit standing and debts: The best balance transfer cards are generally accessible to those with good credit.
 If your credit is poor or fair, you may want to work on improving it first before applying.

-Most balance transfer card applications can be done online in a few minutes.
-Like most credit card applications, you're also likely to find out if you're approved within a few seconds of submitting your information.
+Complete the forms: Most applications can be done online in a few minutes.
+You're likely to find out if you're approved within a few seconds of submitting your information.
+If your application is denied, by law, you should receive a letter in the mail within 30 days explaining why you were rejected.

 Final Verdict: Which Should You Choose?